 |Speeding (16-20 MPH > limit)||$4,278.69|

-If your premiums are above-average, it's worth policy shopping to get reasonably priced insurance coverage that fits your needs.
+If your premiums are above-average, think about comparing options to discover reasonably priced insurance coverage that meets state regulations.